nasa/HyperCP/README.md

 Optional spectral plots of Es, Li, and Lt of L3 data can be generated.
 They are saved in ./Plots/L3.

-*{TO DO: Include selections for various ocean color sensor bands, and use spectral response functions from those instruments to weight HyperSAS data spectrally to those wavebands.}*
+*{To Do: Include selections for various ocean color sensor bands, and use spectral response functions from those instruments to weight HyperSAS data spectrally to those wavebands.}*

 ##### SeaBASS File and Header